esm-tools/pymorize/doc/quickstart.rst

           - "pymorize.generic.get_variable"
           - "pymorize.units.handle_unit_conversion"

-Here is a breif description of each field in each section.
+Here is a brief description of each field in each section.

   .. code:: plaintext